 CITY OF CHUBBUCK, IDAHO

-agreements on the hearing subject being considered.
+agreements on the hearing subjects being considered.
 Oral testimony concerning these proposals may be offered at the public hearing.
-Mayor may limit oral testimony.
-Written testimony must be received by the City Clerk at least 7 days prior to the hearing, shall comply with standards established in City Code 18.28.020.D.7., and shall be considered public record.
+Commission may limit oral testimony.
+Written testimony must be received by the Planning Department at least 7 days prior to the hearing, shall comply with standards established in City Code 18.28.020.D7., and shall be considered public record.

 City Hall and the City Council Chambers are accessible for persons with disabilities.
 Any person needing special accommodations to